Dream-Pixels-Forge/agx_color_manager/README.md

 # AgX Color Manager for Blender

 ## Overview
-AgX Color Manager is a professional color management system addon for Blender that provides advanced control over color grading and image processing.
+AgX Color Manager is a color management system addon for Blender that provides advanced control over color grading and image processing.
 This addon implements the AgX color science for accurate and cinematic results.

 ## Features
 - Automatic AgX color management setup